 Google Ads or AdWords Express customer IDs

 It's important for advertisers to have the ability to contact Google directly with concerns about a third-party partner.
-To allow Google to properly investigate and assist the advertiser, we require you to provide your customers with the customer IDs for their Google Ads or AdWords Express accounts when requested.
-Learn how to find an Google Ads customer ID or AdWords Express customer ID.
+To allow Google to properly investigate and assist the advertiser, we require that you provide your customers with the customer IDs for their Google Ads or AdWords Express accounts when requested.
+Learn how to find a Google Ads customer ID or AdWords Express customer ID

 We want advertisers to make informed decisions about working with third-party partners, which means that you need to be upfront and truthful when describing your company, your services, the costs associated with those services and the results that advertisers can expect.
 Don't make false, misleading or unrealistic claims.